reactorynet/reactory-express-server/docs/readme.md

 This will clone the server into `reactory/reactory-server/` and the core types into `reactory/reactory-core` and the PWA client into `reactory/reactory-client/` as well as the data / or the CDN folder structure to `reactory/reactory-data/` folder.

 The Reactory core library is a core types definition library and is shared across all applications.
 It has a two npm scripts that is used for compiling and deploying the library.
-The `make-install` script, will compile and package the library.
+The `build:install` script, will compile and package and deploy the library.
 The `deploy-local` will use the environment variables we set prior and deploy the library to `reactory/reactory-server/lib`,  `reactory/reactory-client/lib` and the `reactory/reactory-data/plugins/artifacts` folders.

 ## Install env-cmd and create a configuration file
 Before you continue with the install, make sure you have dotenv installed globally.

 dotenv is used for development / environment configuration when running the server from the terminal. pm2 configuration files are used for running within the pm2 container.
-`> npm install -g env-cmd`
-Make a copy of the sample environment file and set the settings that is applicable for your instance.
+`> npm install -g env-cmd` or `yarn global add env-cmd` Make a copy of the sample environment file and set the settings that is applicable for your instance.

 `> cp reactory-server/config/reactory/.env.sample reactory-server/config/reactory/.env.local`